ensime/ensime-tng/README.md

 For every source file a file is written into the cache containing all the information that is needed to launch the interactive compiler.

-[`ng`](https://github.com/facebook/nailgun) is compiled and used so that ENSIME runs as a background server with millisecond response times.
-This only requires `cc` to be available.
+[`nailgun`](https://github.com/facebook/nailgun) is compiled and used so that ENSIME runs as a background server with millisecond response times.
+Note that we rename the binary so that it does not conflict with the popular nodejs angular framework's `ng` command.

 ```
 wget https://raw.githubusercontent.com/facebook/nailgun/main/nailgun-client/c/ng.c
+sed -i 's/"ng"/"nailgun"/' ng.c
-cc -O2 ng.c -o ng
+cc -O2 ng.c -o nailgun
-sudo install ng /usr/local/bin/
+sudo install nailgun /usr/local/bin/
-rm -f ng.c ng
+rm -f ng.c nailgun
 ```

 ### Local Source Lookup